Camp Anniston (1) |

 Union works in 1862 included:

-Fort (Redoubt) Harker, a rectangular 50-yard square earthwork (seven guns) with a powder magazine and a bombproof.
-The earthworks and four gun platforms are well-preserved, located south of the railroad depot.
-Excavated in 1976.
-Now a town park.
+Fort (Redoubt) Harker, a rectangular 50-yard square earthwork (seven guns) with a powder magazine and a bombproof, on the south side of town on Crow Creek.
+The earthworks and four gun platforms are well-preserved.
+Excavated in 1976, restored in 1985.
+Now a town park on Sawmill Road overlooking Guntersville Lake.

 Two unfinished redoubts, southeast and northeast of town.